 And for replacing the #N/A error, the best way is to use IFERROR with VLOOKUP.
 IFERROR is a function that can help you to evaluate a value and if that value is an error it will return a custom value instead of that error.

-So, today in this post, you will learn how to use VLOOKUP without #N/A error by combining it with IFERROR.
+So, today in this post, you will learn how to use VLOOKUP without a #N/A error by combining it with IFERROR.
 But before you combine both of these functions you need to understand how IFERROR works.

 How IFERROR Works